Pjotr-1/temp/README.md

 - Documents/ArduinoData
     RFduino stuff

 The RFduino is based on an nRF51-series chip.
-For this project chapter 31.
-Analog to Digital Converter (ADC) is useful.
+For this project chapter 31.Analog to Digital Converter (ADC) is useful.
 The RFduino and the TMP36 datasheets are also provided.

 Arduino IDE version 1.8.16 (Windows 10)

 Host components:
 - RFduino RFD22102 DIP
 - TM1637 Display
 - Battery Pack 2xAA batteries

 Sensor components:
 - RFduino RFD22301 SMT Module

 Programming of Host and Sensor
 - RFduino RFD22121 USB Programmer
 - Analog Devices TMP36